spinolaju/spinolaju/README.md

 I am a full-time student of a BSc. in Computer Science at [Dublin Business School](https://dbs.ie), passionate about technology, art and games with great enthusiasm for learning and working with new technologies and enhancing abilities gained through experience in the business world.

-- 💎 Work in progress: [Pentest Dashboard ](https://github.com/spinolaju/pentest-dashboard) project
+- 💎 Work in progress: [Pentesting Dashboard ](https://github.com/spinolaju/pentest-dashboard) project
 - 👩 Pronouns: She/Her

 ## 💻 My Tech Stack